 "3.
-Mark One File Unread"
+Mark GPS File(s) UnRead"

-When files are downloaded from the receiver, they are not deleted from the receiver.
-The filename on the receiver is modified to begin with an underscore ''.
+When files are downloaded from the receiver, they are not deleted from the receiver, but the filename on the receiver is modified to begin with an underscore ' '.

-This function allows you to specify a single file to mark as 'unread.'
+This function allows you to specify a single or multiple files to mark as 'unread' or 'New'.
 Once a file is unread the next download action will re-download and convert the file.